gustavares/cos-tutorial/TUTORIAL.md

 Usually, applications that handle file upload will send the files from a client through a server before actually uploading them to a storage service.
 The problem with this approach is that you may end up with a bottleneck that causes performance issues when you have multiple clients uploading large files at the same time.
-One way of removing this bottleneck is if the client side could upload directly to the storage service without sending the file through the server and, in addition, if you have to upload a large file, you can split it up into parts to upload them in parallel, boosting up the upload performance.
+One way of removing this bottleneck is if the client side could upload directly to the storage service without sending the file through the server and, in addition, if you have to upload a large file, splitting it into parts to upload them in parallel, boosting up the upload performance.
 To achieve this you can use [IBM Cloud Object Storage(COS)](https://cloud.ibm.com/docs/cloud-object-storage) service.
 It uses a subset of the [S3 API](https://cloud.ibm.com/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api), which includes the [**presigned URL**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-presign-url) and [**multipart upload**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) features.
 A presigned URL is a temporary link generated from your COS credentials that you can send to clients so they can do operations to specific objects without authentication, because your server has the credentials and used it to sign the URL.
 The client can use the URL retrieved from the server to upload/download files directly to/from a *bucket* at your COS instance.

 The following image shows two simple architecture drawings, the one in the left is what is usually done and the one in the right is what we are going to build: